patagonaa/solar-system/README.md

 ### You Get What You Pay For #2: Inverter Startup Voltage
 At one point, the inverter just stopped working (when switching it on, it turned off itself after a few seconds).
 Turns out, there is an (undocumented) "cold start" voltage, that is hard-coded to be ~4V above the low-voltage cutoff.
 Means, when the low voltage cutoff is set to 45V, the inverter will just not start below ~49V.

-Also, the battery voltage readout was wrong by around 0.7V, however that could be fixed through a serial command.
+Also, the battery voltage readout was wrong by around 0.7V, however that could be fixed through a serial command (can be sent using [mpp-solar](https://github.com/jblance/mpp-solar): `mpp-solar --porttype serial -p COM4 -c BTA+01 -I` to increase voltage reading by 50mV, can be run multiple times until the value is correct).

 ### You Get What You Pay For #3: BMS Communication
 The DALY BMS comes with two TTL UART ports, CAN and RS485.
 The DALY BMS RS485 protocol is well-documented and also implemented in ESPHome.